Garzia de' Medici: Early years

 Born in Florence, he was the son of Cosimo I de' Medici, Grand Duke of Tuscany, and Eleanor of Toledo.
 His parents had planned for him a military career, and at only 13 years old he had been named Honorary Commander and Supreme Commander of the Tuscan galleys.

 Malaria and death

 In 1562, he accompanied his father and brothers Giovanni and Ferdinando, to the Tuscan coast to embark to Spain, where the eldest son Francesco lived.
 But his mother Eleanor and the children contracted malaria, and all except Ferdinando died in a few weeks.

-Many of sudden deaths in the family of the Duke immediately aroused the suspicions of the family, who also attended the Council of Trent.
+Many sudden deaths in the family of the Duke immediately aroused the suspicions of the family, who also attended the Council of Trent.
 Several sources confirm, however, that during the period there was a violent flu epidemic.

 Centuries after his death, a myth arose saying that Garzia had murdered his brother, Giovanni, following a dispute in 1562.
 In turn, his father Cosimo, furious, killed Garzia with his own sword.
 However, modern exhumations showed no signs of violence on the bodies and they were found to have died together of malaria in 1562.